 - By bringing male and female kiwi birds from different islands genetic diversity is ensured.

 - One of my favourite things said during the speeches, “We have seen lots of damage since the European settlement.
 Today, we are starting to repair that damage.”
 Also, something to think about, “We don’t deserve this.
 We humans are doing a terrible job of protecting our environment.”

-- For more of our bird images from around the world check posts from these cities: Colombia, Brazil, USA, New Zealand’s capital city.
+- For more of our bird images from around the world check articles: Colombia, Brazil, USA, Wellington, New Zealand.

 Are you as excited as I am about the release of these birds in Shakespear Regional Park?
 Have you seen kiwi birds before today?